 - G Data

 - Symantec (Broadcom)

 - Trend Micro

 Most of the popular vendors are usually included in at least some of our public tests and reviews, while most of the other vendors commission separate tests and/or participate privately in certain tests.

-AV-Comparatives and AV-Test reached a score higher than 1.
-Together with Virus Bulletin, they are the best-known AV testing labs in the world.
+Only AV-Comparatives and AV-Test reached a score higher than 1.
 We hope that our high rating is down to the carefully prepared methodology of our tests, meaningful number of samples, transparency, and freely available test reports, which describe the tests in detail.
 Our willingness to allow other publications to cite our results (subject to proper attribution) also increases our visibility.

 For products that are not tested by us, we recommend our readers to look at the tests done by other well-known testing labs or at least certification bodies.
 For a list of some other testing labs, go to http://www.av-comparatives.org/list-of-av-testing-labs/